Dynamic stretching

 The following stretches can be incorporated into a post-exercise stretching program by selecting 1-3 stretches for each anatomical location listed.

-Remember to balance the front of the body with the back-eg hip extensors with hip flexors, hamstrings with quadriceps.
-Select more stretches for those body areas exercised eg legs after a run, shoulders after a swim.
+Remember to balance the front of the body with the back-eg hip extensors with hip flexors, and hamstrings with quadriceps.
+Select more stretches for those body areas exercised eg legs after a run, and shoulders after a swim.
 Perform 2-5 repetitions per stretch, hold for 15-30 seconds then relax for 10-15 seconds.
-Note: these stretches are all no count exercises.
+Note: these stretches are all no-count exercises.

 - Lateral and forward -neck stretch